Dinther

 Dinther is a village in the Dutch province of North Brabant.
 It is located in the municipality of Bernheze.

 Dinther was a separate municipality and town until 1969, when it merged with Heeswijk to form the new municipality of Heeswijk-Dinther.

 Since the municipal merger, the two towns started to share a marketplace and center.
 Today the towns form the greater town of Heeswijk-Dinther.

 Etymology

-The settlement now known as Dinther initially appears as Dinthre in a document of 1139.
+The settlement now known as Dinther initially appears as Dinthre in a document from 1139.
 The name has an Old Frankish origin and is a composition of the words "Dint" and "haar".
 "Dint" (or "dent") means "dent" or "dented" usually it implies a landscape with rolling heights.
-"Haar" is an old Dutch word for a long stretchted sand dune.
-There lies a long stretchted sand dune between the city of Berlicum and Veghel to the north of Dinther.
-It seems correct to translate Dinther as: "dented long stretchted sand dune" (source: "Grepen uit de geschiedenis van Dinther 1139–1989", J. van der Leest).
+"Haar" is an old Dutch word for a long-stretched sand dune.
+There lies a long stretched sand dune between the city of Berlicum and Veghel to the north of Dinther.
+It seems correct to translate Dinther as: "dented long stretched sand dune" (source: "Grepen uit de geschiedenis van Dinther 1139–1989", J. van der Leest).
 The current landscape though is green and does not show any signs of dunes or sand.